codefresh-io/docs.codefresh.io/_posts/2023-09-30-sept-release-notes.md

 Ensure that only authorized teams can perform critical actions on applications and rollback entities.

 **Fine-grained control for actions on Applications and Rollbacks**
-GitOps ABAC supports an extensive range of actions to cater to all stages of application and rollout entities.
+GitOps ABAC supports an extensive range of actions to cater to all stages of application and rollout management.

 **Flexibility and granularity through attribute combinations**
 You have the power to combine a wide variety of attributes to create highly specific access control rules.
 You're no longer limited to single attributes; instead, you can compose rules using multiple attributes, allowing for precise control.